Frans-L/Algorithm-Challenge-Heaps/README.md

 # Fibonacci Heap & Hollow Heap

-Here are Python implementations of a Fibonacci heap and a Hollow heap.
+Python 3 implementations of a Fibonacci heap and a Hollow heap.

-Both are data structures for priority queue operations.
-The special thing is that their amortized running times are really great.
-The amortized running times are lower than _binary heap_ or _binomial heap_ have.
+Both are data structures for priority queue operations, in which you can find e.g. the minimum value with time complexity O(1).

 ### Amortized Time Complexity

-The both heaps achieves the same amortized running times but with different approach.
+The special thing about Fibonacci Heap and Hollow Heap is their low amortized time complexity.

+For instance, the amortized running times are lower than _binary heap_ or _binomial heap_ has.

 | Method       | Fibonacci | Hollow   | Binary   | Binomial |
 | ------------ | --------- | -------- | -------- | -------- |